Redot-Engine/redot-docs/getting_started/step_by_step/instancing.rst

           original scene.
 To make a resource unique for one instance, right-click on it in the Inspector and click Make Unique in the contextual menu.

-          Resources are another essential building block of Godot games we will cover in a later lesson.
+          Resources are another essential building block of redot games we will cover in a later lesson.

 Scene instances as a design language
 ------------------------------------

-Instances and scenes in Godot offer an excellent design language, setting the engine apart from others out there.
-We designed Godot around this concept from the ground up.
+Instances and scenes in redot offer an excellent design language, setting the engine apart from others out there.
+We designed redot around this concept from the ground up.

-We recommend dismissing architectural code patterns when making games with Godot, such as Model-View-Controller (MVC) or Entity-Relationship diagrams.
+We recommend dismissing architectural code patterns when making games with redot, such as Model-View-Controller (MVC) or Entity-Relationship diagrams.
 Instead, you can start by imagining the elements players will see in your game and structure your code around them.